prefix-dev/.github/profile/README.md

 - Packages are downloaded and decompressed in parallel
 - To get started - [**read our docs**](https://prefix.dev/docs)

-We collaborate with the open source [`conda-forge`](https://conda-forge.org) package distribution that ships many thousands of software packages for data science, machine learning.
-You can browse all avaiable packages on our fuzzy search on [prefix.dev](https://prefix.dev)!
+We collaborate with the open source [`conda-forge`](https://conda-forge.org) package distribution that ships many tens of thousands of software packages for data science, machine learning.
+You can browse all available packages on our fuzzy search on [prefix.dev](https://prefix.dev)!
 If you are missing a package, do not hesitate to reach out to us [via email](mailto:hi@prefix.dev) and we can help.

 [**For more, read our blog posts**](https://prefix.dev/blog).